D.C. joins Montgomery, Fairfax in launching racial equity office

 D.C. becomes the latest local jurisdiction to establish a racial equity office, following Fairfax County as well as Montgomery County, which passed a sweeping racial equity bill two years ago.
 An application for the D.C. position will be posted this week.

 City Administrator Kevin Donahue said that the District’s recovery from the coronavirus pandemic will be among the office’s primary focuses.
-Covid-19 has had a disproportionate impact on the city’s most historically underserved communities, bringing to the forefront issues like vaccine hesitancy, learning loss, unemployment and housing instability.
+Covid-19 has had a disproportionate effect on the city’s most historically underserved communities, bringing to the forefront issues such as vaccine hesitancy, learning loss, unemployment and housing instability.

-“The chief equity officer, their core mission for the city is to amplify and accelerate the work of agencies when it comes to addressing racial disparity,” Donohue said.
+“The chief equity officer, their core mission for the city is to amplify and accelerate the work of agencies when it comes to addressing racial disparity,” Donahue said.
 “Their other core mission is to develop ways to independently evaluate what we’re doing, for both its direct and unintended consequences on racial disparity.”

-The chief equity officer will also have a say in future city budget cycles, examining spending through a lens of racial equity.
-Donahue said dialogue about equity already takes place, but often as part of a conversation about other divisions within the city.
+The chief equity officer will also have a say in city budget cycles, examining spending through a lens of racial equity.
+Donahue said dialogue about equity already takes place but often as part of a conversation about other divisions within the city.

 “Economics and geography, because they can correlate with race in the city, are often used as phrases that indirectly speak to race,” Donahue said.
 “The law and the office invites us to just make that a much more open and direct conversation about race.”

-The office will develop training, curriculum and workshops on racial equity issues for District government employees, including those who run programs and develop budgets, Donahou said.
+The office will develop training, curriculum and workshops on racial equity issues for D.C. government employees, including those who run programs and develop budgets, Donahue said.
 The legislation also calls for an advisory board made up of city residents to oversee the city’s racial equity work and evaluate its performance.

 For the office to be effective, it must work closely with city officials and employees who run programs and are already receiving public feedback, Donahue said.